 Although public procurement of innovation still has little expression in Portugal, the National Innovation Agency (ANI) intends to counteract this reality, with a commitment to contribute to boost public procurement of innovation in sectors of strategic interest, within the scope of the Innovation Strategy Technology and Business 2018-2030.

-In this sense, in 2018, the agency formalized a collaboration protocol with the Institute of Public Markets, Real Estate and Construction (IMPIC).
-Supporting the joint work of the two entities are the activities carried out within the framework of Interreg Europe iBuy and Procurement2Innovate (Horizon 2020), two ongoing international projects coordinated at national level by ANI, with close monitoring by IMPIC.
+In this sense, the agency formalized, in 2018, a collaboration protocol with the Institute of Public Markets, Real Estate and Construction (IMPIC).
+Supporting the joint work of the two entities are the activities carried out within the scope of Interreg Europe iBuy and Procurement2Innovate (Horizon 2020), two ongoing international projects coordinated at national level by ANI, with close monitoring by IMPIC.

-“Public procurement of innovation intends to focus demand and supply, but, at the same time, be an important instrument for inducing innovation and R&D activities, both in companies and in public entities that purchase products and services”, reads the statement .
+“Public procurement of innovation aims to focus demand and supply, but, simultaneously, be an important instrument for inducing innovation and R&D activities, whether in companies or in public entities that purchase products and services”, reads the statement .

 There are currently five Competence Centers for Public Procurement of Innovation (CPI) in Europe, one of which is in neighboring Spain.
 The CPI in Portugal is in the implementation phase, which should be available by 2021, and whose development is delivered to ANI, which counts on IMPIC in the study and implementation of this project.